jgrelet/oceano2python/docs/Readme-Python.txt

 It is possible to list all of the versions of matplotlib available on your platform with:

 > conda search matplotlib --channel conda-forge

+Installation based on an YAML environment file

+> conda env create -f environment<OS>.yml -n <new_env_name>

+example:

+> conda env create -f environment-windows.yml -n ms1

+Export your environment

+Duplicate your environment on other computer or OS, just export it to a YAML file:

+>conda env export --no-builds > environment-windows.yml

 Les listes: